 18 Chiwei Zhengpaigu - 豉汁蒸排骨 - Black bean and garlic steamed spare ribs

-These are super famous all over southern China and Hong Kong city.
+These are super famous all over southern China.
 Pork spare ribs are steamed in a fermented black bean sauce, garlic, chili, and marinated in a little sweet sauce.
 The combo is aromatic, spicy, and sweet.
 The juicy pork falls off the little spare rib bones and is very enjoyable!

 19 Hoeng ma zin deoi zai - 香麻煎堆仔 - Stuffed sesame deep fried sticky rice balls